 Mount Rainier Travel Tips

 Before you head for Mount Rainier, make sure to check the current park alerts & conditions at the park’s website.
-As of July 9, 2021, all park visitor centers are closed while all roads are open and some grab-and-go food options are available.
 The park website also has a useful page on the wildflowers bloom status and what’s currently in bloom.

 I highly recommend staying at Paradise Inn inside the Park.
 It’s only a few minutes from the Henry M. Jackson Visitor Center and the location right next to the Paradise trails can’t be beat!
 It’s only a few minutes drive to Reflection Lakes and several waterfalls.
-In addition, their restaurant is quite good, much better than the grab and go options at the Visitor Center.
-For Summer 2021, only hotel guests are allowed to dine at the restaurant.
-Please check their website for information about their current limited dining hours.
+In addition, their restaurant and café are quite good – much better than the grab and go options at the Visitor Center.
 Another bonus is their parking lot for guests, which is so convenient when the Visitor Center parking lot fills up!

 Booking a room at the hotel can be hard, but check back for cancellations 1-2 weeks before your trip.
 That’s how we managed to book a room for 3 nights!

-- A plug-in electric cooler for road trips.
-You probably won’t need one while you’re inside the park, but for a longer road trip, you might want to consider a plug-in electric cooler for your car.
-We use one for all of our summer road trips to keep food and drinks cold so that we don’t have to stop and look for food in between destinations.
-We were also able to bring home some yummy chocolates and cheese from Oregon that would’ve otherwise melted or spoiled!
+7. A plug-in electric cooler is great for road trips.
+We use a plug-in electric cooler for all of our summer road trips to keep food and drinks cold so that we don’t have to stop and look for food in between destinations.

 Hi, I’m Pansy!